African, Jamaican or Just British?

 Long Ago And Far Away

-newly discovered Landscapes varied and awesome, and yet Its beauty is recognised but by only a few of the adventurous The richness of the soil and the treasures that lie beneath are unnoticed
+And yet Its beauty is recognised but by only a few, the adventurous.
+The richness of the soil and the hidden treasures that lie beneath are unnoticed

 They are lost to that world…forever!